-UltraLink™-GX80 is offering 10 Gbit/s capacity on a single 1+0 radio link achieved by combining an industry-high spectral efficiency using up to 512-QAM modulation with bandwidth acceleration in a 1,500 MHz-wide channel and up to 256QAM for a 2000MHz-wide channel.
+UltraLink™-GX80 is offering 10 Gbit/s capacity on a single 1+0 radio link achieved by combining an industry-high spectral efficiency using up to 512-QAM modulation in a 1,500 MHz-wide channel and up to 256QAM for a 2000MHz-wide channel.
 Furthermore, 1024-QAM is supported for channel sizes from 125 to 500MHz and 512QAM is supported for channel sizes from 750 to 1500MHz maximizing the spectral efficiency of the radio, enabling the use of smaller frequency channels to deliver a particular capacity.

-UltraLink™-GX80 incorporates a fully-featured, Provider Bridge (IEEE 802.1ad), which offers flexibility in delivering MEF standards-based Carrier Ethernet services over complex network topologies, such as tree or ring, deployed without the need for additional switching devices.
-This allows faster and easier deployments that are more cost-effective.
+UltraLink™-GX80 incorporates a fully-featured Provider Bridge (IEEE 802.1ad), which offers flexibility in delivering standards-based Carrier Ethernet services over various network topologies, such as tree or ring, without the need of additional switching devices.
+This enables faster and easier deployments that are more cost-effective.
 Furthermore, UltraLink™-GX80 supports carrier-grade Ethernet OAM features such as, Service OAM based on the IEEE 802.1ag and Y.1731 standards and Link OAM based on the IEEE 802.3ah standard, enabling operators to provide manageable L2 end-to-end services to their customers.

 UltraLink™-GX80 offers per-service QoS treatment of the transported traffic based on L1, L2 and L3 classifiers.
 Strict Priority (SP), Weighted Round Robin (WRR), Weighted Fair Queuing (WFQ) and Hybrid SP+WRR/WFQ scheduling schemes are cleverly applied to eight CoS / queues to enable the most suitable prioritization treatment for management and control plane traffic, while supporting revenue-generating service differentiation and assured critical service delivery for user plane traffic.
 Color-aware WRED is applied as means to gracefully manage potential queue congestion.
 Furthermore, ingress policing and egress shaping are applied to the incoming / outgoing service flows, allowing the definition and conformance of services to the desired characteristics.
 Hierarchical QoS is applied at the egress on a per queue and service level allowing the more effective, fine-grained QoS treatment of traffic.

-The Radio Link Quality Monitoring (RLQM) tool is functionality embedded in the UltraLink™-GX80 radio element.
+The Radio Link Quality Monitoring (RLQM) tool functionality is embedded in the UltraLink™-GX80 radio element.
 It monitors the propagation channel dynamics and identifies possible radio channel related problems.
-It helps determine link degradation causes such as: rain, pole structural instability, radio interference, etc. It allows to remotely and quickly identify and verify the cause of a link quality problem without on-site staff support presence or additional measurement equipment, improving the network manageability and availability by expediting the detection and resolution of a link quality problem.
+It helps determine link degradation causes such as: rain, pole structural instability, radio interference, etc. It allows to remotely and quickly identify and verify the cause of a link quality problem without onsite support staff presence or additional measurement equipment, improving the network manageability and availability by expediting the detection and resolution of a link quality problem.
 Thus, it increases the overall network quality and services availability and reduces the network operating costs and lost service revenues.

 The Radio Link Quality Monitoring tool offers the following functionality:

-The spectrum analyzer and frequency band auto-scanning features can further assist in the cause analysis, as well as, prove very useful at the link commissioning phase for the identification of interference from other active links.
+The spectrum analyzer and frequency band auto-scanning features can further assist in the cause analysis as well as prove very useful at the link commissioning phase for the identification of interference from other active links.
 This feature can be combined with the appropriate uniMS™ add-on module to enable network wide monitoring of the radio quality conditions of the installed links.

 Large organizations with multi-building connectivity needs such as corporations in the manufacturing sector or services / logistics sector, utilities & mining industries, public sector & governmental, higher education & health institutions, can deploy UltraLink™-GX80 to: